 The WordPress plugin Redirect URL to Post sends your visitors to your first, your last, the previous, the next, a random, or any other post in single-post view.

-The plugin Redirect URL to Post works invisibly in the background.
-When it is active, all URLs that contain certain parameters redirect to a post that is determined by these parameters.
+It works invisibly in the background.
+All URLs (links) that contain ?redirect_to=… redirect to a post that is determined by this and other parameters.
 The result depends on the available posts at the time when the redirect happens.
-For example, the oldest post of the past month can be different today and tomorrow.
+The latest post, for example, can be different today and tomorrow.

-You can use the resulting URL as a link, in a menu or a button, or you can even send it around in a newsletter.
-If your visitors load this URL, they will immediately be redirected to a post in single-post view.
+You can use the resulting URL as a link, in a menu or button, or you can even send it around in a newsletter or post it on social media.
+When your visitors access this URL, they will immediately be redirected to the post.

 The URL is composed according to the following pattern:

-[your WordPress site's URL]?redirect_to=[sort_order]&[further_parameter]&[further_parameter]...
+[your WordPress site's URL]?redirect_to=[target]&[further_parameter]&[further_parameter]...

 The order of the parameters doesn’t matter, but you have to make sure that you first use “?” and afterwards always “&” when you glue the pieces together.

 If you anywhere need to use spaces, you write them as %20.

 So you could end up with an URL like this: